NicolasMerle572/R-programming-course/README.md

            getMatrix = getMatrix,
            cacheSolve = cacheSolve)
 }

-## Write a short comment describing this function

 cacheSolve <- function(c(1, 2, 3, 4), nrow = 2) {
         ## Return a matrix that is the inverse of 'x'